The 7 HVAC Terms That’ll Save You Thousands

 “The main parts of the HVAC system are a heating, a ventilation, and an air-conditioning unit.
 Furthermore, modern systems include an air filtration and cleaning element as well.
 Heating is most often done by a furnace or a boiler.”

 Other common HVAC systems includes boilers, humidifiers, radiant floors, and swamp coolers, just to name a few.
+These aren’t cheap, and can be very expensive if you have a commercial HVAC system.

 HVAC Term #2: BTU – British Thermal Units